gluobe/infrastructure-2.0-workshop/Application/memegen-php/README.md

 ### Where is what? ###
 #### Folders ####
-* `meme-generator-python` houses the python app to create memes through the bash commandline.
+* `meme-generator` houses the python app to create memes through the bash commandline.
 It is used in the backend to create memes by the PHP application's web interface.
-It also contains the meme templates and created memes in `meme-generator-python/templates` and `meme-generator-python/memes` respectively.
+It also contains the meme templates and created memes in `meme-generator/templates` and `meme-generator/memes` respectively.
 * `site-files` houses the website's files.
 Bootstrap framework, images, css, fonts, jquery and js.

 #### Files ####